Analyst-Joan/US-Superstore-Sales-Performance/README.md

 ## About the Data
 The dataset comprises a single table with 9,994 rows and 13 columns, representing detailed product order and sales records from a fictitious U.S.-based Superstore.
 It includes transactional data across various: **States, Market segments (e.g., Consumer, Corporate, Home Office), Product categories and sub-categories.**
-Each record provides insights into key business metrics such as: *Order Date & Ship Date, Sales and Profit, Quantity and Discount, Customer and Region Details, Product Information.* The dataset was gotten from [The Spark Foundation_GRIP](https://bit.ly/3i4rbWl).
+Each record provides insights into key business metrics such as: *Sales and Profit, Quantity and Discount, Region Details, Ship mode.* The dataset was gotten from [The Spark Foundation_GRIP](https://bit.ly/3i4rbWl).

 ## Defining Key Performance Indicators (KPIs)
 The following metrics were identified as essential Key Performance Indicators (KPIs) to provide the business user with insights into the effectiveness of each campaign, and  Identify opportunities for optimization: